amazon-archives/amazon-transcribe-websocket-static/README.md

 1. Clone the repo

-1. run `npm install`
+1. run `yarn`

-1. run `npm run start`.
+1. run `yarn start`.
 This command will automatically load the sample app in your browser.

 ### Credits